aleshaleksey/fansys23/13-crafting-imbuing.md

 Beating the threshold by 6 points or more creates an item which has +1 to durability for every 6 points by which the threshold is beaten.

-The rules for crafting complex devices are similar, to those here, but the thresholds are defined in the ["Skills:Tinker" section](05-skills.md#tinker).
+The rules for crafting complex devices are similar, to those here, but the thresholds are defined in the ["Skills: Tinker" section](05-skills.md#tinker).

 #### Special